GlobalGovernanceFrameworks/website/src/lib/content/frameworks/en/implementation/global-citizenship-full/global-citizenship-original.md

 - Greater parental involvement in children's education
 - Higher rates of community leadership and civic involvement

-> **Implementation Resources**
-> For detailed implementation guidance including funding models, pilot program designs, and measurement frameworks, see **Appendix B: AUBI Implementation Playbook**.
-These resources provide actionable blueprints for communities, regions, and organizations interested in implementing AUBI to support global citizenship.
+By providing economic security, AUBI creates the conditions for widespread participation in civic life.
+To explore the detailed mechanics of this approach, including funding models, pilot templates, and implementation tools, please see our complete [Financial Systems & AUBI Framework](/frameworks/docs/implementation/financial-systems)

 ## 14. Future-Proofing Global Citizenship